-Cat had a great time visiting her family in Ireland, and so we’ll share this twist on a traditional Irish recipe, a great one for autumn.
+Here is a twist on a traditional Irish recipe, a great one for any time of year and a decadent way to eat spuds of any variety, skins and all.
 Mix in any greens you like, it’s still Colcannon.
 You can also choose your level of decadence by adding yogurt, sour cream, or cream — we go for the cream!
 Prep time: 10 minutes.
 Cook time: 25 minutes.
 Serves four as a side dish.

 - 1/2 lb potatoes washed, diced, leave the skins on